TheHive-Project/Cortex4py/Usage.md

 ## Introduction

-Cortex4py 2.0.0+ is a new version of the library, that is only compatible with Cortex V2.

-It introduces support for authentication and covers almost all the available APIs, including administration APIs.
+Cortex4py 2 is a new version of the library, that is only compatible with Cortex 2.x.
+It supports authentication and covers almost all the [available APIs]([https://github.com/TheHive-Project/CortexDocs/blob/master/api/api-guide.md), including administration calls.

-### Library architecture
+### Library Architecture

-Cortex4py 2.0.0+ is defined as the following structure:
+Cortex4py 2 has the following structure:

 ```plain
 ├── cortex4py